-- 1.2.1 Currently the development plan for Fareham Borough is comprised of the following documents: - Local Plan Part 1: Core Strategy (adopted August 2011); - Local Plan Part 2: Development Sites and Policies (DSP) Plan (adopted June 2015); - Local Plan Part 3: The Welborne Plan (adopted June 2015); and - Hampshire Minerals and Waste Plan (adopted October 2013). - 1.2.2 The new Local Plan will set the planning strategy for the Borough and address emerging housing and employment needs for a period of 16 years from 20201 up to 2037.
-The Welborne Plan will not be replaced by the 2037 Plan, but together with the new Local Plan will form the new Development Plan for the Borough.
+- 1.2.1 Currently the development plan for Fareham Borough is comprised of the following documents: - Local Plan Part 1: Core Strategy (adopted August 2011); - Local Plan Part 2: Development Sites and Policies (DSP) Plan (adopted June 2015); - Local Plan Part 3: The Welborne Plan (adopted June 2015); and - Hampshire Minerals and Waste Plan (adopted October 2013). - 1.2.2 The new Local Plan will set the planning strategy for the Borough and address emerging housing and employment needs for a period of 16 years from 2021 up to 2037.
+The Welborne Plan will not be replaced by the 2037 Plan, but together with the new Local Plan will form the Development Plan for the Borough.
 The Publication Plan sets out proposed strategic and development management policies, development allocations and actions to meet the environmental, social and economic challenges facing the Borough.
 When adopted the Local Plan will provide a strategy for the distribution, scale and form of development and supporting infrastructure, a set of proposals to deliver the strategy, policies against which to assess planning applications, and proposals for monitoring the success of the plan. - 1.2.3 A Draft version of the new Local Plan was published for Regulation 18 consultation between 25 October and 8 December 2017.
 The Draft Plan was accompanied by an earlier version of this HRA report which formed part of the Draft Plan evidence base.
 In 2018, the Government published changes to the NPPF, which significantly increased the number of homes required in Fareham Borough.
 The Draft Local Plan which FBC consulted on in 2017 would not meet the new requirement hence triggering the need for a new Local Plan.
 A Supplement to the Draft Local Plan was therefore published for Regulation 18 consultation between the 13 January and 1 March 2020, setting out a revised Development Strategy to accommodate the additional housing requirement for Fareham Borough.
 This Supplement to the Draft Plan was not accompanied by an updated HRA report.

-- In August 2020 the Government announced a new technical consultation1 proposing further changes to the way housing need is calculated.
+- 1.2.4 In August 2020 the Government announced a new technical consultation proposing further changes to the way housing need is calculated.
 These changes would reduce the Borough's annual housing requirement.
-The HRA report accompanying the Publication Plan <a href="https://example.com/tosample. - 4.2.41.2.5 On the 16 December 2020, two days before the consultation on the Publication Plan closed, the Government confirmed that for Fareham, the use of the existing standard methodology is to continue.
+The HRA report accompanying the Publication Plan took account of this reduced overall housing need for the plan period. - 1.2.5 On the 16 December 2020, two days before the consultation on the Publication Plan closed, the Government confirmed that for Fareham, the use of the existing standard methodology is to continue.
 As a result, the Borough's annual housing need has increased again from the development strategy set out in the Publication Plan.
 This new housing requirement warranted a re-evaluation of the scale of housing growth required for the Local Plan.
-The Revised Publication Local Plan sets out those additional sites being proposed to meet the higher housing requirement.
-This HRA report provides an assessment of the Local Plan including those additional sites.
-Changes from the Publication Plan HRA report which relate to changes in plan policy are shown as tracked changes.
-Other changes which relate to new legislation or guidance are shown as highlighted text.
+The Revised Publication Local Plan set out those additional sites being proposed to meet the higher housing requirement.
+This HRA report provides an assessment of the Local Plan including those additional sites, in addition to the Main Modifications to the Plan following the Examination in Public.